-If the above corrective measures have failed and the student reaches five consequences again, the Administrator will again contact the parents.
-Generally, by this time the child has been consistently disruptive to himself/herself, the class, and his/her behavior has shown little or no change due to previous disciplinary actions.
-At this point the Administrator will give the parents the option of coming to the school to deal with the misconduct or have the child suspended the next day of school.
+If the above corrective measures fail and the student reaches five consequences a second time, the Administrator will again contact the parents.
+Generally, by this time the child has been consistently disruptive to himself/herself and the class, and his/her behavior has shown little or no change due to previous disciplinary actions.
+At this point the Administrator will give the parents the option of coming to the school to deal with the misconduct or having the child suspended for the next day of school.